IUSmusic/Stars/README.md

 - references,
 - confirmed connections,
 - possible related thoughts,
-- relationship notes.
+- relation notes.

 Scientifically, the inspector is where the graph becomes interpretable.
 It translates:

-- graph structure into readable relation lists,
+- topology into readable relation lists,
 - candidate inference into inspectable evidence,
-- node metadata into explicit epistemic context.
+- and metadata into epistemic context.

-## 15. Add-Thought Workflow as Curation Mechanism

-The add-thought workflow allows new node creation and optional confirmed-edge creation with rationale, citations, provenance, and review metadata.
-Candidate edges are recomputed after addition.

-This means the system is not just an observer of thought structure.
-It is also a curation environment.

-Each addition extends the current graph by:

-- adding a new thought object,
-- optionally adding a reviewed confirmed relation,
-- recomputing the candidate layer.

-This makes Project Stars a dynamic research object rather than a static diagram.

-## 16. Multi-View Navigation
+## 16. Navigation and View Modes

-The current implementation supports several navigation modes, including:
+The atlas supports multiple forms of navigation and inspection, including:

 - constellation view,
-- domain view,
+- structural grouping,
-- focus view,
+- local focus,

-along with:

 - search,
-- filters,
+- domain filters,
+- minimap,
 - zoom,
 - fit,
 - home reset,
-- minimap,
 - pause or resume,
-- manual rearrangement.
+- drag and manual inspection.

-These are not just view presets.
-They are different ways of projecting the same underlying system:
+These are not merely visual presets.
+They are different ways of reading the same research object:

-- global structural inspection,
+- global structure,
-- domain grouping,
+- domain organization,
+- causal neighborhood,
-- local neighborhood analysis.
+- and local disturbance.

 ## 17. Export Semantics

 The export layer preserves:

-- categories,
 - nodes,
 - edges,
+- categories,
 - metadata,
-- integration configuration,
-- and the distinction between confirmed and candidate relationships.
+- confirmed vs candidate distinction,

-It also preserves:

 - provenance,
-- uncertainty,
 - review state,
 - rationale,
-- relation type,
 - score components,
+- receiver-state metrics,
-- and receiver-state or experiment metrics where available.
+- and scenario-relevant fields where available.

-This is scientifically important.
-A graph export that discards uncertainty or provenance is weak as a research artifact.

-## 18. External Research-Source Layer

-The current build models an external-source integration layer through:

-- OpenAlex,
-- Crossref,
-- Semantic Scholar,
-- Wikidata.

-These sources support future or parallel workflows such as:

-- citation overlap,
-- metadata resolution,
-- author-neighborhood analysis,
-- recommendation expansion,
-- ontology or entity matching.

-This staged design is methodologically sound:

-1. define the internal semantics,
-2. define the scoring and review model,
-3. connect live data once the evidence structure is stable.
+This is essential to treating the atlas as a research artifact rather than a transient visualization.

-## 19. Research Foundations and Scientific Framing
+## 18. Research Foundations

 The design draws from several research areas:

 - graph drawing and information visualization,
-- link prediction,
+- interpretable link prediction,
 - bibliometrics and citation structure,
 - similarity and retrieval,
-- ontology matching,
+- ontology alignment,
-- human-centered knowledge systems.
+- human-centered knowledge systems,

-These map onto the model as follows:

-### 19.1 Graph drawing

-Force-directed layout motivates the dynamic embedding `p(t)`.

-### 19.2 Link prediction

-Candidate-link generation is interpretable link prediction over a layered graph.

-### 19.3 Bibliometrics

-Citation overlap and neighborhood structure support research-grounded relation signals.

-### 19.4 Information retrieval

-Semantic and token-level similarity provide a retrieval-style basis for conceptual adjacency.

-### 19.5 Ontology matching

-Category and entity alignment help distinguish true conceptual relation from lexical coincidence.

-### 19.6 Human review

-Human review defines the hard boundary between surfaced hypotheses and accepted structure.

-### 19.7 Isomorphism to established frameworks

-The current atlas is best interpreted as a **computationally analogous** or **partially isomorphic** system rather than a full identity claim.

-#### Free Energy Principle

-The layout dynamics can be read as an energy-minimizing process over a structured state space.
-Confirmed-edge springs, repulsion, damping, and centering together define a low-energy settling process that is broadly analogous to variational or predictive-error minimization.

-#### Predictive processing / active inference

-The candidate-link layer functions like a structured hypothesis layer, while confirmed structure functions like stabilized commitment.
-In this reading, candidate scores act as interpretable update pressures rather than opaque suggestions.

-#### Dynamical systems neuroscience

-The evolving embedding `p(t)` and activation field `phi(x,t)` can be interpreted as a metastable conceptual dynamics.
-Receiver quality `Q` provides a controllable parameter for testing how tuning changes the emergence of coherent local structure.
+- dynamical systems,
+- predictive processing,
+- and energy-based interpretations of organization.

+These influences are used analogically and computationally rather than as claims of full identity with any one framework.

-## 20. Scientific Contribution
+## 19. Scientific Contribution

-The main contribution of Project Stars is the coupling of several ideas into one interpretable system:
+The main contribution of Project Stars is the coupling of several ideas into a single interpretable atlas:

 1. **Thoughts as structured research objects**
    Nodes carry provenance, evidence, review, and ontology-bearing metadata.

 2. **Epistemically separated relation layers**
-   Confirmed and candidate relations are kept distinct both visually and structurally.
+   Confirmed and candidate relations remain distinct.

-3. **Explainable candidate inference**
+3. **Explainable relation inference**
-   Candidate links are generated from explicit weighted signals and preserve their basis.
+   Candidate links are surfaced through explicit weighted signals.

-4. **Structural vs perceptual separation**
-   Only confirmed relations shape equilibrium layout; candidate relations remain inspectable but non-deforming.

-5. **Field-based activation metaphor**
-   Selection and local activity are modeled through a wave-like background rather than collapsed into graph structure.
+4. **Balanced testing versus realistic world modeling**
+   Symmetry is used for fairness tests; asymmetry is introduced for realism.

+5. **Mediated outcome formation**
+   Internal states do not map directly to social outcomes; environment and institutions intervene.

+6. **Layered social representation**
+   Individual, interpersonal, institutional, and collective levels coexist in one framework.

-6. **Receiver-state experimentation**
+7. **Receiver-state experimentation**
-   Receiver quality and live metrics make the central claim computationally testable rather than purely rhetorical.
+   Precision and coherence depend not only on structure, but also on tuning and interpretation.

-7. **Research-preserving export**
+8. **Research-preserving export**
-   The JSON schema retains rationale, provenance, review state, uncertainty, and score components.
+   The artifact retains rationale, provenance, uncertainty, and experiment-relevant metadata.

-This makes Project Stars interpretable as a research system for thought relations rather than merely a browser visualization.

-## 21. Limitations
+## 20. Limitations

-The current build has important limits:
+The current atlas has important limits:

-1. it is client-side only,
+1. it is client-side,
-2. the force simulation is intentionally lightweight,
+2. the layout and field models are deliberately lightweight,
-3. token-based similarity is interpretable but not state-of-the-art,
+3. the scoring function is interpretable but hand-weighted,
-4. candidate quality depends on the quality of underlying text and references,
+4. candidate quality depends on the quality of source text and references,
-5. the build prioritizes interpretability over automation.

-Additional limitations include:

-- the embedding layer may be approximate or implicit,
-- the score is interpretable but hand-weighted,
-- the ontology layer is still modest,
+5. the ontology remains curated rather than exhaustive,
-- the field layer is partly metaphorical,
+6. the field layer remains partly metaphorical,
-- there is no persistent collaborative review backend,
-- large-scale graph behavior is not yet the main target.
+7. large-scale collaborative review is not yet implemented.

+The project prioritizes interpretability and explicit structure over automation.

-## 22. Future Extensions
+## 21. Future Directions

 Natural next steps include:

 - stronger embedding-based retrieval,
-- calibrated or learned score weights,
+- calibrated or learned relation weights,
-- typed morphisms between thoughts,
-- explicit cluster or tightness measures,
 - richer ontology structure,
-- field behavior tied more directly to graph activation.

-A deeper theoretical extension would reinterpret confirmed relations as morphisms:

-`r : theta_i -> theta_j`

-Another would treat the semantic space as curved rather than flat, so conceptual distance depends on local structure.
+- explicit group-level receiver models,
+- direct memory terms such as trust history and conflict residue,
+- richer shock models,
+- longitudinal scenario comparison,
+- and stronger export-to-analysis workflows.

-## 23. Implementation Mapping
+## 22. Implementation Mapping

 A practical mapping from theory to implementation is:

-- `Theta` -> node collection (`SEED_NODES` plus added nodes),
+- `Theta` -> node collection,
-- `A` -> node fields such as label, description, references, evidence, review, and provenance,
+- `A` -> node fields such as label, description, evidence, review, provenance, and layer,
-- `Rc` and `Rp` -> edge collection with relation status,
+- `Rc` and `Rp` -> confirmed and candidate edge collections,
-- `S` -> `recomputeCandidateEdges()` and stored score components,
+- `S` -> candidate-edge recomputation and stored score components,
-- `p(t)` -> node position, velocity, and animation tick,
+- `p(t)` -> node positions, velocities, and animation ticks,
-- `phi` -> background wave canvas and selected-node disturbance logic,
+- `phi` -> background field and disturbance rendering,
-- `Q` -> receiver-quality control,
+- `Q` -> receiver-quality controls,
-- `Xi` -> live experiment metrics,
-- export semantics -> JSON schema preserving relation layer and evidence metadata.
+- `E` -> environment and mediation nodes,

-## 24. Updates — 28/03/2026

-The README and live atlas were updated on **28/03/2026** to reflect the finalized theory framing and interface changes.

-### Added to the atlas

-- **Receiver Quality control (`Q`)** with low, medium, and high experimental presets,
+- `H` -> memory-oriented state where represented,
-- **live experiment metrics** for precision, coherence, convergence, and receiver state,
+- `Xi` -> live experiment metrics and scenario readouts.
-- **finalized mathematical framing** in the interface using the language of a formal hypothesis rather than an overclaimed proof,
-- **science-link framing** connecting the atlas to free-energy, predictive-processing, and dynamical-systems interpretations,
-- **extended export semantics** so receiver-state and experiment metrics travel with the exported research artifact,
-- **responsiveness and stability improvements** to improve minimap interaction and overall browser robustness.

-### Why this matters

-These updates move Project Stars from a compelling conceptual visualization toward a more testable computational research instrument.
-The atlas now makes the central claim experimentally manipulable:

-> precision depends not only on structure, but also on receiver-state tuning.

-### Repository note

-The interactive file prepared on **28/03/2026** is intended to serve as the current hosted `index.html` for the project.

-## 25. Copyright
+## 23. Copyright

 Unless otherwise stated for third-party materials, services, or marks: